Maextro S800: History

-On 26 November 2024, Huawei initially launched the Maextro S800 at a Huawei Mate brand ceremony by Device BG chairman Yu Chengdong (Richard Yu) and JAC Group chairman and president Xiang Xingchu, where pre-orders were opened in China.
-More details were revealed at the Maextro brand technology event on 20 February 2025, which focused on showcasing the new technologies Huawei developed for the vehicle.
-The interior of the S800 was revealed on 25 April 2025 at Auto Shanghai 2025.
-It was officially released on 30 May 2025 at Auto Shenzhen and priced at 708,000 yuan to 1,018,000 yuan.
+On November 26, 2024, Huawei initially launched the Maextro S800 at a Huawei Mate brand ceremony by Device BG chairman Yu Chengdong (Richard Yu) and JAC Group chairman and president Xiang Xingchu, where pre-orders were opened in China.
+More details were revealed at the Maextro brand technology event on February 20, 2025, which focused on showcasing the new technologies Huawei developed for the vehicle.
+The interior of the S800 was revealed on April 25, 2025 at Auto Shanghai 2025.
+It was officially released on May 30, 2025 at Auto Shenzhen and priced at 708,000 yuan to 1,018,000 yuan.
 Mass production of the S800 commenced on 18 June 2025.
-The first batch of deliveries are set to begin on 24 June 2025 with the Pioneer Plan, which is limited to 599 units and specific configurations, with general deliveries beginning in mid-August 2025.
+The first batch of deliveries began on June 24, 2025 with the Pioneer Plan, which is limited to 599 units and specific configurations, with general deliveries beginning in mid-August 2025.

 The S800 is the first model jointly developed by Huawei and JAC Group.
 During the cooperation between the two parties, JAC stated that it committed its top-quality resources to Maextro and promoted it as its top project.
 The Maextro S800 is built on the second-generation Tuling platform, marketed as Tuling Longxing platform (途灵龙行平台 (dragon travel platform)), a chassis architecture that has undergone five years of development, which incorporates advanced capabilities in intelligent driving and cockpit integration.
 The platform is intended to support sedans, SUVs and minivans with a gross weight of 3–3.8 tons with 2–4 motor powertrains with outputs between 480-1300 hp.